AbdallahMaherDev/Clipboard-landing-page-15/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the " Clipboard landing page" challenge from Frontend Mentor.
+This project is a modern and minimalistic landing page for a clipboard application.
+It is fully responsive and follows best practices in HTML & CSS.

 🚀 Features

-Responsive and accessible design

-Well-structured HTML & CSS

-Dynamic score representation
+✔️ Fully Responsive Design – Works seamlessly on all devices.
+✔️ Clean & Minimalist UI – Focused on simplicity and usability.
+✔️ Smooth Layout & Styling – Uses CSS Flexbox & Grid for a well-structured layout.
+✔️ Accessible & Well-structured Code – Easy to read and maintain.

 🛠 Technologies Used

-HTML

-CSS
+HTML / CSS

 Open index.html in your browser to view the component.